Commander-Sloth/auto-sheets-scroll/README.md

-# auto-sheets-scroll
+# Auto-Scroll to Today
-Automatically scroll to today's date in a Google Sheets spreadsheet with a google script (JavaScript)
+Automatically scroll to today's date in a Google Sheets spreadsheet with a google script (JavaScript).